So, I’m an Intern at Minilemon: Kicking Things Off

 -

-I know “unpaid” can be loaded terms these days.
+I know “unpaid” can be a touchy topic these days.
 But the company is explicit about it in their job listings (all caps and everything), so I’m just calling it what it is. ↩

 -

 Basically, they’re people who frequent running events not because of the sports (e.g., surpassing their PB time, getting the medals) but to take chic photos of themselves wearing their favorite OOTD while posing like a runner.
-They do this to post themselves on social media—often alongside Strava stats—to achieve social validation.
-I don’t have anything against this trend as long as everyone stays healthy and doesn’t bother others, but there is a hint of pejorative in this slang phrase. ↩
+They do this to post on social media—often alongside Strava stats—to achieve social validation.
+I don’t have anything against this trend as long as everyone stays healthy and doesn’t bother others, but there’s a hint of pejorative in the phrase. ↩